Baby’s First Word and Dog’s Confused Reaction

 The Dog Accidentally Encourages More Talking

 The baby says something strange.
-The dog barks, tilts its head, or runs over excitedly.
+The dog tilts its head or walks over.
 The baby laughs.
-Suddenly everyone is participating in a weird family communication experiment.
+Suddenly everyone is participating in a family communication experiment.

 Every Family Remembers the First Word